Should I Get a Heat Pump? Your 2025 Guide

-Heat pumps are an eco-conscious heating solution that more and more UK homeowners are adopting.
+You’re not alone in considering this change.
 In 2023, data from energy installation standards organisation MCS showed the UK had its best year for heat pump installations ever, with over 3,000 being installed per month in the first six months of the year.
-Plus, the government has a target for 600,000 to be installed annually by 2028.
+That’s against the backdrop of the government’s target for 600,000 to be installed annually by 2028.

 A heat pump takes air from outside of your home using a fan.
 This air then comes into contact with a refrigerant liquid with an incredibly low boiling point, meaning it can be heated by air that may not seem hot at all to us.

-Once in gas form the refrigerant is compressed to increase the energy and temperature even more, and this energy is then transferred to the water that will flow around the heating system.
+Once in gas form, the refrigerant is compressed to increase the energy and temperature even more.
+This energy is then transferred to the water that will flow around the heating system.
 Meanwhile, the refrigerant turns back into a liquid, and the process begins again.

-Check out our comprehensive guide to learn more about what a heat pump is and how it works.
+It's a highly efficient, continuous process.
+To see it in more detail, check out our comprehensive guide on what a heat pump is and how it works.

-What is the Difference Between a Heat Pump and Gas Boiler?
+How is a Heat Pump Different from a Gas Boiler?

-Our comparison guide on heat pumps and gas boilers can help you to understand the differences between the two further so that you can choose the right heating system for you.
+Our comparison guide on heat pumps and gas boilers can help you understand the differences in more detail.

 Many people choose heat pumps for their environmental benefits.
-With a heat pump, you reduce your carbon footprint by switching from gas-based heating and instead using electricity to extract the natural heat of the air around you.
+With a heat pump, you reduce your carbon footprint by switching from gas-based heating, and instead use electricity to extract the natural heat of the air around you.

 This, and the fact that heat pumps are very efficient (400% versus around 90% in the case of conventional boilers), means they can shrink the carbon footprint of your home significantly.

 Installing certain types of heat pump - typically ground source heat pumps - can require planning permission.
-However, with our air source heat pumps, planning is typically not required as our heat pumps aren’t especially large and are also very quiet, with our Alfea Excellia AI having a quiet noise level of 47 dB(A) and our Logic Air Heat Pump being Quiet Mark Approved.
+However, with our air source heat pumps, planning is typically not required as our heat pumps aren’t especially large.
+They’re also very quiet, with our Alfea Excellia AI having a quiet noise level of 47 dB(A) and our Logic Air Heat Pump being Quiet Mark Approved.

 Certain types of heat pumps can be tougher to install than boilers.
 This is the case with ground source heat pumps, which require large amounts of pipework to be laid in the ground.
 Air source heat pumps, on the other hand, are much easier to install - similar to boilers.